“If I only make a fraction of the impact that Sampson and the other cats have made on me, then I am very blessed.”

 Tango’s fate was sealed by authorities who euthanized him after Gamble’s death.
 Thankfully, The Wildcat Sanctuary was able to offer survivors Lilly and Titan a home.
 Over a decade had gone by since I first met Tango and Titan.
 I made a new vow that no cat should ever have to withstand a decade of abuse and neglect before being rescued.
 And we would dedicate ourselves to inspiring change to decrease the number of cats needing sanctuary.

-Since 2006, with your help, we’ve built out 40 acres to provide natural habitats for rescued wild cats, added an onsite hospital to treat our ever growing geriatric population, built a talented and compassionate team, became a leader for change nationally through our advocacy work and supporting legislation to stop the breeding and ownership of big cats as pets, grew our onsite internship program to help educate future animal advocates, mentored other sanctuaries to expand the number of homes available to rescued cats and acted as placement officer to coordinate national rescues with dozens of big cats needing placement at a time.
+Since 2006, with your help, we have 85 acres to provide natural habitats for rescued wild cats, added an onsite hospital to treat our ever growing geriatric population, built a talented and compassionate team, became a leader for change nationally through our advocacy work and supporting legislation to stop the breeding and ownership of big cats as pets, grew our onsite internship program to help educate future animal advocates, mentored other sanctuaries to expand the number of homes available to rescued cats and acted as placement officer to coordinate national rescues with dozens of big cats needing placement at a time.

 What you’ve helped us accomplish is amazing.
 I’m thankful for that daily.
 But still, on days like this, as I experience the last chapter in a very special cat’s life, all goes silent.
 It’s as if time stands still – or I just wish it to in order not to have to say goodbye.